 Southern Africa Tours and Safaris: Namibia, Botswana & Zimbabwe

-A 19-day South Africa tours and safaris, situated on the western side of Southern Africa, Namibia covers some 824,292 sq km (318,259 sq mi) yet has a total population of fewer than 3 million people, making it one of the least densely populated countries on earth.
+A fast-paced 19-day South Africa tours and safaris, situated on the western side of Southern Africa, Namibia covers some 824,292 sq km (318,259 sq mi) yet has a total population of fewer than 3 million people, making it one of the least densely populated countries on earth.
 Along its western side, the country has a 1 500 km coastline, where the cold Atlantic Ocean meets the desert.
 Namibia is the starting point for this epic Southern African Birding Tour.

 The effects of the cold ocean extend far inland, creating an arid climate in the southern and western parts of the country, while in the north-east the ocean effects are mitigated and the climate becomes steadily wetter, creating conditions for prime moist savannah country.
 In a complicated colonial treaty, a 450-kilometre strip of land stretching eastwards like a wedge between Angola, Botswana and Zambia was annexed to Namibia, creating what is known as the Caprivi Strip, which adds a subtropical savanna element to the country’s diverse range of biomes.

 - Explore the spectacular Spreetshoogte Pass area where the plateau gives way to the Namib Desert plain.

 - Experience the wonderful world of Erongo Wilderness Lodge.

 - Explore Etosha National Park, one of the great parks of Africa.